prasadtalasila/DTaaS-Public/docs/admin/servers/lib/LIB-MS.md

 The lib microservice is now running and ready to serve files, functions, and models.

 Users can access the library microservice at URL: `http://localhost:<PORT>/lib`.

+### Modes of Operation

+The library microservice hides the mode of operation from the users.
+The files can come from two sources:

+1. A directory on the server machine hosting DTaaS (`mode=local`)
+1. A gitlab group on a gitlab instance (`mode=gitlab`).
+The gitlab can either be a community [gitlab](gitlab.com) or your own private gitlab instance.